-Cyberhackers are Targeting your Organization’s Sensitive Data
+Cyberhackers Are Targeting Your Organizations Sensitive Data

 The article’s solution is twofold: ask for your vendor’s or SaaS provider’s security model, and take security into your own hands that is use “the power of PaaS”.
+While the article has some valid points, it also features a few misleading claims.
+The main theme of the article seems to be that SaaS providers basically suck, and you should archive your emails for yourself [with Archive360’s product].

 As usual, it’s a bit more nuanced than that, so let’s put some of the claims in the article under the microscope, and find out which approach is better for you.